Tuesday, 17th October 1346

 The Scottish Muster

-Gathering further support on the journey south, the Scottish host crossed the border sometime around the 7th October, to lay siege to the stronghold known, as the ‘Pele of Liddel’, standing high above the confluence of the River Esk and the Liddel Water about 10 miles north of Carlisle.
-A force under William Douglas, the ‘Knight of Liddesdale’, reached the tower that morning with the rest of the Scottish army, including the king, joining him in the evening.
-When the tower was finally taken after 4 or 5 days, the Scots killed every adult male inside, including its keeper, Walter de Selby and his two sons.
-It was now that William Douglas apparently advised David that it might be wise to turn back.
+Gathering further support on the journey south, the Scottish host crossed the border on the 7th October, laying siege to the ‘Pele of Liddel’, the ruins of which (known today as ‘Liddel Strength’) can be visited near the confluence of the River Esk and Liddel Water on the Anglo-Scottish border about 10 miles north of Carlisle.
+A force under William Douglas, the ‘Knight of Liddesdale’, reached the tower that morning to be joined by the rest of the Scottish army in the evening.
+When the Scots finally took the tower – after four or five days – they killed every adult male inside, including the keeper, Walter de Selby, and his two sons.
+Douglas, at this point, is believed to have advised David that it might be wise to turn back.